 22. Calls upon the Government of Burundi to cooperate fully with the Special Rapporteur, to grant the mandate holder unhindered access to the country and to provide the mandate holder with all the information necessary to properly fulfil the mandate, in line with the public commitments made by the current Administration to advance human rights and re-engage with the international community;

-23. Requests the Office of the United Nations High Commissioner for Human Rights to provide the Special Rapporteur with the assistance and all resources necessary to fulfil the mandate;
+23. Requests the Office of the United Nations High Commissioner for Human Rights to ensure there is no monitoring gap while awaiting the appointment of the Special Rapporteur and to provide the Special Rapporteur with the assistance and all resources necessary to fulfil the mandate;

 24. Requests the High Commissioner to ensure that information and evidence of human rights violations and abuses that committed in Burundi collected by the Commission of Inquiry are consolidated and preserved and made accessible and usable in support of ongoing and future accountability efforts;